RachitKeertiDas/Scitech-Blogs/README.md

 ### How to preview:
 go to `localhost:/4000/clubs/prakriti.html` for how multiple posts are stacked up

-go to `localhost:/4000/clubs/lambda.html` for how to write a new post.
+view the README post `localhost:4000/clubs/lambda.html` for how to write a new post.

 ### TODO:
 1. Finish this Readme